 US Highway 12, which runs across Michigan from its eastern to western shores, is sometimes referred to as the Old Sauk Trail or the Chicago Road.
 The US 12 garage sale trail (Michigan's longest) is a tradition held annually since 2003; the event features more than 200 miles of garage sales.

 The trail runs 212 miles along US Highway 12 across Southwest Michigan from New Buffalo to Detroit.
 You'll find a detailed map online a few days before the sale.

 The event is held annually during the second weekend of August, from Friday through Sunday.
 Opening and closing times vary by the seller but plan to start early each day.
 In 2019, sale dates are Friday, August 9 to Sunday, August 11, 2019.

 If you're traveling to the US 12 Heritage Trail Garage Sale from elsewhere, use the trip planner to find food, lodging, local events, attractions, and other shopping along the way.
 In addition to garage sales, enjoy live entertainment, food, antique stores, flea markets, sidewalk sales, and other community events as you travel the route.
-For online help in planning your trip, check out these resources:
+Their website features different resources to help you plan your trip such as: